PRIVACY POLICY

 When you interact with us or our approved partners, you may provide us with the following categories of personal information (that may include sensitive information in accordance with applicable legislation).

-This set of personal information enables us to identify you, provide you with assistance and, in some cases, to contact you, including by sending you information, on the ground of the legal bases set out in this privacy policy.
+This set of personal information enables us to identify you, provide you with customer service and assistance and, in some cases, to contact you, including by sending you relevant information and tailored marketing content on the ground of the legal bases set out in this privacy policy.

 This set of personal information enables you to provide us with personal information relating to you or to third parties.
 In certain circumstances it enables us to contact you.